Yandex Cloud

 The list shows the following clusters:

-• With permissions for the user who creates the connection.
+• With permissions for the user creating the connection.

 • Created in the same organization as the DataLens instance.